 We recommend using trays and dividers in every drawer in your kitchen unless a few large items can take up a single drawer.
 For example, your largest pot can probably take up one entire drawer, so a divider isn’t necessary in that drawer.
 Store smaller pots inside a larger pot to save space, and keep the lids in a separate drawer.

-For small items like spice containers, utensils, measuring cups, and other gadgets, dividers keep them from moving around or getting pushed to the back, sending you on a wild goose chase every time you need that one specific item.
+For small items like spice containers, utensils, measuring cups, and other gadgets, dividers keep them from moving around or getting pushed to the back, sending you on a wild goose chase every time you need that one specific item; Good Housekeeping also suggests this.

 Use dividers made of easy-to-clean materials (like acrylic or other hard plastics) in the bathroom.
-Miniscule items, like cotton swabs and hairpins, should be kept in even smaller containers that go in your drawer trays.
+Miniscule items, like cotton swabs and hairpins, should be kept in even smaller containers that go in your drawer trays, like Apartment Therapy suggest.
 Conduct a monthly inventory check, and dispose of expired or unused items to prevent buildup.
+Make use of hooks.

 Before purchasing new products, make sure you use up old ones to avoid excess.
 Keep things off of counters, no matter how convenient it may be to have items within reach.
 This means putting away hairbrushes, face cleaners, and toothbrushes when you’re done.